IsaacSchemm/Pandacap/README.md

 | DeviantArtClientId                    | OAuth client ID from DeviantArt
 | DeviantArtClientSecret                | OAuth secret from DeviantArt
 | KeyVaultHostname                      | Key vault hostname
+| WeasylProxy                           | URL to the file `weasyl.php` deployed to a PHP server

 Application settings (for the web app only):